flea2003/TrackAnomalyDetection/backend/README.md

 bin/kafka-topics.sh --create --topic ships-scores --bootstrap-server localhost:9092
 ```

-Sometimes Kafka might not start if the logs of the zoekeeper and the Kafka server.
+Sometimes Kafka might not start if the logs of Zookeeper and the Kafka server are not cleared.
 Assuming that `/tmp/kafka-logs` and `/tmp/zoekeeper` are the locations of the logs, run the following commands to delete them:
 ```bash
 rm -rf /tmp/kafka-logs /tmp/zookeeper
 ```